 Hi there; d@niel here ~;-)

 First?
-Allow me to defend (temporarily) rambling on my front page: It’s a quick start, and will inspire better structure later.
+Allow me to defend (temporarily) rambling… a quick (re)start, to inspire better structure later.

 I’m workin’ on wwwebco & forwwward, and paperwork.
-Lots and lots of paperwork… despite enjoying decades without the first page under West Virginia’s UNIFORM UNINCORPORATED NONPROFIT ASSOCIATION ACT (see §36-11-1), since before this century began,
+Lots and lots of paperwork, despite enjoying decades w/o any under West Virginia’s UNIFORM UNINCORPORATED NONPROFIT ASSOCIATION ACT (see §36-11-1).
+Since before this century began, we have

-- we have never billed any nonprofit for our products or services.
+- never billed any nonprofit for our products or services.

-- we have donated whatever we had left, upon finding greater need.
+- donated remaining funds, upon finding greater need.

 Don’t get too excited; that’s gotta change, if we’re gonna change the wwworld.
 And, together?
 Wwwe wwwill.